Tables

 Labels spanning rows

 If you want to label groups of rows, use pack_rows().
-Let’s get rid of the condition column and label the conditions explicitly.
+Let’s get rid of the island column and label the islands explicitly.

 booktabs = TRUE)